emilyoliveirr/Profile/README.md

 ###

-<p align="left">✨ Creating bugs since 2024.<br>📚 I'm currently learning HTML, CSS and Javascript.<br>🎯 Goals: To be a great and successful web developer.<br>🎲 Fun fact: Watching movies and going out with my friends is one of my favourite things to do.</p>
+<p align="left">✨ Creating bugs since 2024.<br>📚 I'm currently learning HTML, CSS and Javascript.<br>🎯 Goals: To be a great and successful web developer.<br>🌍 Languages: English, Portuguese and Spanish.<br>🎲 Fun fact: Watching movies and going out with my friends is one of my favourite things to do.</p>

 ###